nvmcr/DataScience_HandBook/DBMS/README.md

       columnName2 datatype
       );
 ```
 `IF NOT EXISTS` is an optional clause just to check if there is any other table with same name.
+If column name needs ro be seperated by spaces, enclose it in square brackets or quotation marks.
 Common Data Types include;
 |Data Type|Description|
 |--|--|